hemu75439/that-song/README.md

-<p>This is a simple app which helps to keep record of songs and playlist.</p>
+<p>This is a simple app which helps to keep record of songs and playlist.
+And also you can listen the songs on Youtube.</p>
 <p>It contains all the CRUD functions ie. we can create, read, update and delete recroding according to our needs.</p>